jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C2/querying/how_to_sort_on_specific_field_then_on_relevance.md

-Documents can easily be sorted on one field, for instance price:
+Documents can easily be sorted based on one field, for instance price:

     {
       "query" : "phone",